KatePaulauskas/Project-one/README.md

       - Footer:

-        White on green is only used for graphic components in the footer, such as social media icons, therefore there are no issues with this color combination:
+        White on the green is only used for graphic components in the footer, such as social media icons, therefore there are no issues with this color combination:
     ![Contrast checker footer](media/contrast-checker-footer.png)